 Shawarma is a street food made of roasted meat cut into thin slices and stacked on top of each other.
 The meat is very flavorful because it is thoroughly marinated in warm spices and seasonings like garlic, pepper, and cinnamon.

-This recipe is a simplified version of the original dish.
+This recipe is a simplified version of the original dish in Lebanon.
 Instead of roasting the chicken on a rotisserie, you can just fry it on a large skillet instead.
 Wrap it in pita bread with some veggies and tangy sauce, and you can have an easy, authentic dinner for the whole family.

 12. Spicy Lamb Pizza